MicrosoftDocs/microsoft-365-docs/microsoft-365/security/office-365-security/use-arc-exceptions-to-mark-trusted-arc-senders.md

 ms.prod: m365-security
 ---

-# Make a list of trusted Authenticated Received Chain (ARC) Senders for indirect mailflows
+# Make a list of trusted ARC Senders to trust *legitimate* indirect mailflows

 **Applies to**